-Before you can come into hospital for your operation, you will need to be seen in the pre-operative assessment clinic.
+Before you come into hospital for your operation, you will need to attend a pre-operative assessment appointment.
+This may be face to face or via telephone.
 During this appointment, your fitness for surgery and anaesthetic will be assessed.
 You will be asked about your general health and well-being, medical history and the medicines you currently take.
-Please bring your medicines, prescribed and unprescribed, in their original boxes or a complete list of medications from your GP.
+Please have an up to date list of your medications available.
 Advice will be given if any of your medicines need to be stopped before your operation.

-You will have a range of observations and tests performed at your pre-operative assessment appointment.
-These include your weight and height, blood pressure, heart rate, oxygen levels and temperature, an ECG - which is a tracing of your heart rhythm, blood tests and swabs for infections such as MRSA and CPE.
+You will have a range of observations and tests performed before your operation day.
+These include your weight and height, blood pressure, heart rate, oxygen levels and temperature, an ECG; which is a tracing of your heart rhythm, blood tests and swabs for infections such as MRSA and CPE.

-You will also be given a folder with several leaflets in - they are there for your benefit and to give you as much information as possible about your care and operation.
+You will also be given some information leaflets; they are there for your benefit and to give you as much information as possible about your care and operation.
 Please read them before you come into hospital for your surgery.